About Randall’s Island Park

 Hoboken, Manhattan, and Downtown Brooklyn Shuttles

-Shuttles leave from Hoboken, Marriott at Brooklyn Bridge, and The New Yorker A Wyndham Hotel in Manhattan, and get you right to the gate.
+Shuttles leave from Hoboken, Downtown Brooklyn (Barclays Center), and The New Yorker A Wyndham Hotel in Manhattan, and get you right to the gate.

 Please note that there will be no parking available on Randall’s Island – Sorry!
 Guests are encouraged to take mass transit or make drop-off arrangements.
-Directions for drop-off below.
+If using GPS, plug in “Icahn Stadium” as your location.
+Follow the signs for drop-off.
+Detailed directions below.

 Take East 125th Street or FDR Drive exit 18 to Robert F. Kennedy Bridge.
 E-Z Pass users stay left for Randall’s Island Park exit.
 Drivers paying cash at toll stay right and take ramp to Randall’s Island Park about a half-mile past toll plaza on right hand side.
 Follow on-site signage to designated Drop Off area.